Annual Review of Medicine

 The Annual Review of Medicine is a peer-reviewed medical journal that publishes review articles about all aspects of medicine.
 It was established in 1950.
 Its longest-serving editors have been William P. Creger (1974–1993) and C. Thomas Caskey (2001–2019).
 The current editor is Howard A. Rockman As of 2023, Annual Review of Medicine is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 22.1, ranking it second of 195 titles in the category "Medicine, Research & Experimental".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 18.8, ranking it second of 191 titles in the category "Medicine, Research & Experimental".

 History

-The first volume of the journal was published in 1950 by the nonprofit publishing company Annual Reviews.
-It noted that the more "active" areas of medicine would be covered in each volume, while other subdisciplines would be covered every two or three years.
-Its first editor was Windsor C. Cutting.
-In 1996, it was one of the first Annual Reviews journals to be published electronically.
+The first volume of the journal was published in 1950 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's first editor was Windsor C. Cutting.
+The volume's preface noted that the more "active" areas of medicine would be covered in each volume, while other subdisciplines would be covered every two or three years.
+In 1996, it became one of the first AR journals to be published electronically.